makaroni4/makaroni4.com/_posts/2017-12-18-translation-missing-blog-post-title.markdown

 ## What can possibly go wrong?

 The worst case – you're sending multi-language emails using your app, so your copy lives in locale files.
-No matter which translation is missing in this part – it will be sent to every user of your app. :boom:
+No matter which translation is missing in this part – it will be sent to every user of your app. 💥

 ## Next actions